In this section

 A group of people posing on top of a mountain.

-Wilderness Guide-in-Training, one of our Youth Leadership Development Programs, helps aspiring guides learn the skills necessary to counsel campers and manage trips like those we run in Hale Adventure Camp’s Frontcountry and Backcountry divisions.
-The 4-week experience teaches participants what it takes to be a team member.
-Participants learn hard and soft skills in the great outdoors, spend time working with campers in younger divisions to pass on their knowledge, and pursue industry-recognized certification in Wilderness First Aid.
-The culmination of this experience is a 5-day backpacking trip in the White Mountains.
+Wilderness Guide-in-Training, one of our Youth Leadership Development Programs, helps aspiring guides learn the skills necessary to counsel campers and manage trips like those we run in Hale Adventure Camp’s Frontcountry and Backcountry tracks.
+The 4-week experience during Sessions 1 and 2 teaches participants what it takes to be a team member.
+Participants learn hard and soft skills in the great outdoors, spend time working with younger campers to pass on their knowledge, and pursue industry-recognized certifications.
+The program includes opportunities to shadow day trips and overnights, and peaks with a wilderness backpacking experience.

 Kids gathered around a wooden table together.